Cres: History

-Around 866 the Byzantine inhabitants saw their first conflicts with the Republic of Venice.
-The Venetians eventually took control of Cres and the neighboring islands in the 10th and 11th centuries.
+Around 866, the inhabitants saw their first conflicts with the Republic of Venice.
+The Venetians eventually took control of Cres and the neighboring islands during the 10th and 11th centuries.

-However, in the islands is being ruled for 400 years the Venetians took control.
-After Napoleon's victory over the Venetians, the island came under Austrian rule.
-After the defeat of Austria by Napoleon in 1809 the islands became part of the French Empire.
+After Napoleon's victory over the Venetians, the control of the island was given to the Austrian Empire.
+After the defeat of Austria by Napoleon in 1809, the island became part of the French Empire.

-After the fall of Napoleon, Austria once again took control of the island for 100 years.
-During this time the economy developed with olive trees, sage, and other plants becoming key to the success of the island.
-At the end of World War I, with the Treaty of Rapallo signed in 1920, the island was once again handed over to Italy.
-This lasted until 1947 when the Islands, along with Istrian Peninsula, were assigned to Yugoslavia.
+After the fall of Napoleon, Austria took control of the island once again and kept it for a century.
+During this time the economy developed, thanks to the olive trees, sage, and other plants becoming a key part to the success of the island.
+At the end of World War I, with the Treaty of Rapallo signed in 1920, the island was handed over to the Kingdom of Italy.

+Italian rule over the island did not last long.
+Because of Italy alliance with the Axis powers during World War II, Cres was handed over to Yugoslavia in 1947 along with neighbouring islands and the Istrian Peninsula.

-The island has gone through an agricultural downturn as many residents left the island in search of a better life on the mainland and abroad.
+The island has gone through an agricultural downturn as many residents left the island for the mainland or abroad.
 This has resulted in many former agricultural areas becoming overgrown with local vegetation.
-Recently people, primarily retirees, have been returning to live on the island.
+Recently, people, primarily retirees, have been returning to live on the island.
 Tourism has become an increasingly important industry and the population experiences significant seasonal variation.